|

 Came From Beneath The Sea (earlier titled Monster Beneath The Sea) was Columbia Pictures’ first venture into 1950s science-fiction.

-new dramatic ground, as it safely copied the formula set forth in Harryhausen's The Beast From 20,000 Fathoms and Them!, with some superfluous narration added to try to convince us of the factual
+ground, as it safely copied the formula set forth in Harryhausen's The Beast From 20,000 Fathoms and Them!, with some superfluous narration added to try to convince us of the factual nature of the

-director Robert Gordon’s film was the further refinement of Harryhausen's jaw-dropping technical effects, as his integration of the creature with miniatures and background footage dominated the film’s latter
+film was the further refinement of Harryhausen's jaw-dropping technical effects, as his integration of the creature with miniatures and background footage dominated the film’s latter half.
+The

 |